Discdoor/dd-client/README.md

 ### Production (dockerized, preferred)
 Simply create an image from the Dockerfile included here.

-To do this, run `docker build -t dd-client.` in the repository root.
+To do this, run `docker build -t dd-client .` in the repository root.

 Then you can create a container based on this image.